saudade-studio/saudade-studio.github.io/_portfolio/sustainomy.md

 smartphone ? and what are the concrete actions I can demand from my policymakers that aren't just a variation of a three word slogan?

-The sort of question you would come to expect from publications such as The Reigster for Tech, Politico for Politics or Sifted for Business
+The sort of question you would come to expect from publications such as The Register for Tech, Politico for Politics or Sifted for Business

 Behind every story we believe there is an interesting web of information we can use